 The user-friendly tool for cost-effective and legitimate software asset management

 SAM-Insights Core System

+Based on our experience, successful software inventory management mostly depends on the completeness of data collection, adequacy of application identification, and accuracy of handling license features.
+Therefore, these three fields have been identified as key factors when developing our system.
 SAM-Insights is a modular system and its modules support various segments of software asset management.
 (Some modules provide functionalities covered by the SAM-Insights license, but implemented only upon request and for an additional fee.)

 There are also optional modules available for an additional charge.
 These modules provide extra functionality for the SAM-Insights system:

 By providing appropriate permissions and data sources, ACDC is able to read and load into SAM-Insights system the usage data of software products that are not measurable by scanning the computers.